writethedocs/www/docs/hiring-guide/portfolios.rst

 - Online drives like Google Drive, Microsoft OneDrive, an AWS S3 bucket, iCloud, Box.com, Dropbox, and similar are all great places.
   Create a folder for your files, load them up, then share the folder when the time comes.
+- A self-created website built with HTML, CSS, and/or JavaScript and hosted on a public server.
 - Wordpess website.
   Wordpress powers 47% of the web, or so one statistic says.
   There is a reason it is so widely used.